After dozens of hours testing screencasting tools, we recommend Screencast-O-Matic for students and teachers.

 The beauty of screencasting tools is how easy they are to use, whether your students create videos to demonstrate learning or you record your own lessons to share with them.
 It can be tricky, however, to determine the best screencasting tool for the classroom, as most options have a limited free version along with a paid subscription.

-If you currently have access to a premium Zoom account or a Google Suite for Education account (with Google Meet), the recording capabilities of those video-conferencing tools might be all you need.
+If you currently have access to a premium Zoom account or a Google Workspace for Education account (with Google Meet), the recording capabilities of those video-conferencing tools might be all you need.
 Take a look at this tutorial on screencasting with Zoom or this tutorial on screencasting with Google Meet to learn more about their features.

 For those of you looking for a standalone screencasting tool, we've explored the options available and picked apart everything from price to ease of use.
 An overall winner emerged, but depending on your needs, one of the alternatives (or free plans) might be a good fit.
 Check out our favorites below to find the right screencasting tool for your classroom.